techidock/open-source/channel_area/README.md

 An **Edit** checkbox controls whether shapes can be modified with the mouse or table.
 Use **Undo** and **Redo** to step through previous edits.
 Shape files are saved as SVG under `channel_area/shapes` and managed from the **Manage Shapes** dialog which lets you name, save and reload saved shapes.
-Use the **New Channel** dialog to choose a shape type, units and dimensions when starting a drawing.
+Use the **New Channel** dialog to choose a shape type when starting a drawing.
+Display units and the canvas size are configured from the **Setup** dialog.
 The last design is automatically saved and restored the next time you open the page.

 An **Add Points** checkbox lets you insert new vector points with a double click.
 The point is placed on the edge closest to where you clicked so the